 2016 Summer Tax Bills

-Summer taxes are in the mail to all Residents of
+Summer taxes were mailed to all Residents of

 Marion Township.
 If you have an escrow account, your bank